CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Range "Range" 0-127 Defines into how many steps the full range of 5 Volts will be divided.
 If the range plus the offset value would become greater than 127, then the corresponding difference will be subtracted

-Lowest Value "Offset" 0-127 Defines the value that is sent out when 0 Volts are reached.
+Lowest value "Offset" 0-127 Defines the value that is sent out when 0 Volts are reached.

 Resolution "Res."
 1-128 The Resolution is explained below in detail.
 The display shows a "recommended" value in brackets.